Diesel locomotive: Diesel–pneumatic

-The diesel-pneumatic locomotive was of interest in the 1930s because it offered the possibility of converting existing steam locomotives to diesel operation.
+The diesel–pneumatic locomotive was of interest in the 1930s because it offered the possibility of converting existing steam locomotives to diesel operation.
 The frame and cylinders of the steam locomotive would be retained and the boiler would be replaced by a diesel engine driving an air compressor.
-The problem was low thermal efficiency because of the large amount of energy wasted as heat in the air compressor.
+The problem was low thermal efficiency, with the air compressor losing much heat to the environment.
 Attempts were made to compensate for this by using the diesel exhaust to re-heat the compressed air but these had limited success.
 A German proposal of 1929 did result in a prototype but a similar British proposal of 1932, to use an LNER Class R1 locomotive, never got beyond the design stage.

 Multiple-unit operation

 Most diesel locomotives are capable of multiple-unit operation (MU) as a means of increasing horsepower and tractive effort when hauling heavy trains.
 All North American locomotives, including export models, use a standardized AAR electrical control system interconnected by a 27-pin MU cable between the units.
 For UK-built locomotives, a number of incompatible control systems are used, but the most common is the Blue Star system, which is electro-pneumatic and fitted to most early diesel classes.
-A small number of types, typically higher-powered locomotives intended for passenger only work, do not have multiple control systems.
+A small number of types, typically higher-powered locomotives intended for passenger-only work, do not have multiple control systems.
 In all cases, the electrical control connections made common to all units in a consist are referred to as trainlines.

 The result is that all locomotives in a consist behave as one in response to the engine driver's control movements.